Voyent/voyent.notify.js/README.md

 ```

 <a name="notificationClicked"></a>
 ##### notificationClicked
 Fired when a notification is clicked.
 Fires for both toast and browser native notifications.
-Cancel the event to prevent the app from redirecting and the notification from closing (if hideAfterClick is true).
+Cancel the event to prevent the app from redirecting to the URL specified in the notification.
 **Cancelable:** true

 | Param        | Description                                                                                            | Type   |